adapter-hub/website/posts/2023/03/adapterhub-v3_2.md

 - Move loading best adapter to AdapterTrainer class
 - Make HuggingFace Hub Mixin work with newer utilities
 - Only compute fusion reg loss if the fusion layer is trained

-### Transformers Update
-Version 3.2 of `adapter-transformers` updates the underlying transformers version from v.4.23.1 to v4.26.1

 ## References